VilleKrumlinde/zgameeditor/Docs/BitmapExpression.md

 @dl

 @dt Expression
-@dd An expression which defines the bitmap.
+@dd An @ref ScriptingLanguage "expression" which defines the bitmap.
+Its value is specified in @ref CodeEditor "Code editor".
 The expression is called once for every pixel in the bitmap.
 A number of special variables are valid within the expression:
 * "X" and "Y" holds the current x and y coordinate in 0 to 1 range.
 * Assign "Pixel" color (vec3) to set the current pixel.
 * "this" refers to the current Bitmap.
 It can be omitted if built-in variables do not collide with locally defined variables.